 Oncology patients face a difficult journey — a frightening diagnosis followed by intricate and oftentimes burdensome treatment regimens with uncertain outcomes.
 One patient struggles to take the correct dosage at the prescribed times through the “brain fog” caused by his cancer.
 Another’s livelihood is at risk as a three-week-long absence for chemotherapy treatments disrupts her ability to do her job.
 Another finds himself frustrated as he works to understand the complicated insurance coverage and reimbursement available for his treatment.

-As a former senior executive of a well-established oncology specialty pharmacy, I saw first-hand how oncology patients often struggle not only against their devastating diseases but also with the clinical, financial, and emotional barriers that complex treatment regimens bring.
+Oncology patients often struggle not only against their devastating diseases but also with the clinical, financial, and emotional barriers that complex treatment regimens bring.
 Both patients and their caregivers can find themselves grappling with confusing, painful, or disruptive treatments which make compliance a significant challenge.

 So how can we in drug development address these strains on the patient experience?
 There is a growing belief in the pharmaceutical industry that more patient-centric attitudes from the very beginning of drug development could ease unintended patient burdens.
 This belief has given rise to the patient-centered drug development (PCDD) model in recent years to address the apparent disconnect between manufacturers and patients.
 Whereas historically drug developers have been primarily focused on the novel science and concerned with satisfying regulatory requirements, PCDD revolves around the patients and incorporates their voice in each phase of development.